 - Addresses the root cause of muscular tension

 - Enhances lymphatic drainage

 - Breaks down scar tissue and hydrates the body

-If you’re interested in learning more, we have two Trigger Point Release classes a week dedicated to myofascial release techniques.
+If you’re interested in learning more, we have a Trigger Point Release class each week dedicated to myofascial release techniques.
 The classes are suitable for everybody of all levels.